About the Art of Time Ensemble

 Over the years, Canada’s highest profile artists have performed with Art of Time including Peggy Baker, Sarah Slean, Tom McCamus, Shauna Rolston, Ted Dykstra, Phil Dwyer, Michael Ondaatje and Steven Page (formerly of the Barenaked Ladies), among many others.

-In addition, Art of Time's core ensemble members include some of the most superb musicians in the country: violinist Stephen Sitarski (concertmaster of the Kitchener Waterloo Symphony); violist Steven Dann (soloist and former principal violist of the Royal Concertgebouw Orchestra, Toronto Symphony, Vancouver Symphony and the National Arts Centre orchestra; cellist Thomas Wiebe (soloist, member of the Duke Trio and Professor at the University of Western Ontario); Joel Quarrington (principal bassist for the Toronto Symphony and the National Arts Centre Orchestra); Phil Dwyer (renowned composer, arranger and saxophonist); Rob Piltch (the great Canadian guitarist and former member of the band Blood Sweat and Tears); and Jonathan Goldsmith (composer, arranger, producer and brilliant pianist).
+In addition, Art of Time's core ensemble members include some of the most superb musicians in the country: violinist Benjamin Bowman (concertmaster of the American Ballet Theatre (NYC); Stephen Sitarski (concertmaster of Esprit Orchestra); violist Steven Dann (soloist and former principal violist of the Royal Concertgebouw Orchestra, Toronto Symphony, Vancouver Symphony and the National Arts Centre orchestra; cellist Thomas Wiebe (soloist, member of the Duke Trio and Professor at the University of Western Ontario); Joel Quarrington (principal bassist for the Toronto Symphony and the National Arts Centre Orchestra); Phil Dwyer (renowned composer, arranger and saxophonist); Rob Piltch (the great Canadian guitarist and former member of the band Blood Sweat and Tears); and Jonathan Goldsmith (composer, arranger, producer and brilliant pianist).

 In 2004, Art of Time’s collaboration with Volcano Theatre of German/Argentinean composer Mauricio Kagel's Variété led to five Dora Nominations, winning the award for Outstanding Music.
 This show was hailed as "a landmark interdisciplinary collaboration" by Tamara Bernstein of the National Post.